Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 Aaron Gordon Insights vs. the Heat

-- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- Gordon's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- He's put up 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.

-- The Heat allow 109.8 points per game, second-ranked in the NBA.
+- The Heat are the second-best defensive team in the league, conceding 109.8 points per game.

-- On the glass, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per game.

 Aaron Gordon vs. the Heat